pfolgueira/rag-multimodal-arte/README.md

 ### Pipeline phases

 1. **Indexing** — Images are sent to Google Gemini, which generates detailed art-historical descriptions.
-These descriptions are embedded with `BAAI/bge-m3` (SentenceTransformers) and stored in ChromaDB with metadata (title, artist, date, type).
+These descriptions are embedded with `BAAI/bge-m3` (OpenRouter) and stored in ChromaDB with metadata (title, artist, date, type).
 2. **API** — FastAPI server exposes `GET /search` that accepts a natural language query and optional filters.
 It encodes the query with the same model, performs vector search in ChromaDB, and returns ranked results.
 3. **UI** — React app (Vite + Tailwind) lets users type queries, adjust filters, browse results in a responsive grid, and inspect full descriptions in a modal.